angelolu/sar-ops-risk/README.md

 # Background
+This repo contains the Risk and Ops apps, developed by California Search and Rescue.

 The Risk app helps teams proactively identify and mitigate operational risk.
 It guides the user through two tools:
 - Operational Risk Management Analysis (ORMA): A structured framework to assess potential threats and guide informed decision-making.
 - Severity, Probability, Exposure (SPE) Analysis: Evaluate the potential impact and likelihood of risks, allowing you to prioritize mitigation strategies.

-It was developed by California Search and Rescue with search and rescue in mind as a replacement for the now-defunct NPS Risk app.
+It's made with search and rescue in mind as a replacement for the now-defunct NPS Risk app.

+The Ops app is used for overhead management during a search operation.
+Features currently include:
+- Radio logging with presets and the ability to export ICS 309, SAR 133 PDFs and CSVs.
+- Dashboard showing the assignment and status of teams, and the time since last contact.
+- Support for receipt printers as a persistent offline log in case of power/software failure.

-It uses Expo and Expo App Services to support Android, iOS and web.
+They both use Expo and Expo App Services to support Android, iOS and web.

 # Update architecture
 This app uses two different types of updates: